Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-86-into-the-fold.md

 Huh.
 It was *him.*

-*"Ooorggfh…!* Fuck me, you big bugger, that beard fuckin’ scratches!"
+"*Ooorggfh…!* Fuck me, you big bugger, that beard fuckin’ scratches!"
 Ian protested, and tried to struggle free.
 "What, the moment you’re out you go full fuckin’ ZZ Top?"

 "C’mon, I ain’t that bad!
 It’s just stubble!"
 Warhorse set Ian down, and Alex finally got a good look at him.